Skip to content

 Component Specs

-Primary Button52px height, 8px radius, green bg with shadow — designed for gloved hands at rest stops
+Primary Button52px height, green bg — designed for gloved hands at rest stops

-Outline Button52px height, 2px green border, white bg — secondary actions like exports
+Outline Button52px height, green border — secondary actions like exports

-Card Container12px radius, 1px border, subtle shadow — profit summary, invoice preview
+Card Container12px radius, subtle shadow — profit summary, invoice preview

-List Item358x56px, light gray bg, 8px radius — receipt rows with emoji icons for instant category recognition
+List Item56px height, emoji icons for instant category recognition

-Input Field48-60px height, light gray bg, focus state with green border glow
+Input Field48-60px height, focus state with green border glow

-Category BadgeEmoji icon + label — Fuel, Tolls, Food, Lodging, Maintenance.
-Emojis because they're faster to scan than text labels
+Category BadgeEmoji + label — Fuel, Tolls, Food, Lodging, Maintenance

 Solution